 What is syphilis?

-Venereal syphilis, commonly known as simply “syphilis”, is a bacterial infection caused by a microorganism called Treponema pallidum (subspecies pallidum).
-Syphilis is spread by direct contact with an infected individual, such as:.
+Venereal syphilis, commonly known as simply “syphilis”, is an infection caused by the bacteria Treponema pallidum (subspecies pallidum).
+Syphilis is spread by direct contact with an infected individual, such as:

 - Sexual contact